Writing Workshops

 Research shows that writing about your life gives structure to chaotic experiences.
 When we experience trauma, our memories can fragment and get lost in the pain and survival.
 Writing helps us reauthor those experiences, bringing coherence, meaning and healing.

-And when one of us writes with honesty, it liberates others to do the same.
-Writing becomes activism—not always loud, but always illuminating the way for others.
+When one of us writes or speaks with honesty, it liberates others to do the same.
+This writing becomes activism—not always loud, but always illuminating the way for others.

 Personal storytelling has historically powered so many social movements.
 When people speak from the “I,” they connect deeply to the collective “we.”